tuomaseerola/MP_DataChallenge/README.md

 1.  to show the analytical steps
 2.  to summarise your best model using metrics such as $R^2$
 3.  to explain the model by interpreting the model coefficients
-4.  to tell others what did you learn while doing the exercise (Note that fails are important part of the learning process)
+4.  to tell others what did you learn while doing the exercise (note: fails and dead ends are important part of the learning process)

-For the 3rd point, many of the acoustical descriptors might be quite difficult to interpret from the labels alone, but you can still explain the model principles even if the computation or the meaning of the exact feature is not known to us.
+For the 3rd point, many of the acoustical descriptors might be quite difficult to interpret from the labels alone, but you can still explain the model principles even if the computation or the meaning of the exact feature may not be easily decipher.

 Bonus points for visualising the original ratings and the model predictions.